Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGIS.WinUI.Viewer/Samples/Accessibility/UpdateBasemapForContrastAccessibility/readme.md

 For more background information on the cartographic approach behind the enhanced contrast basemaps, see [Working with Enhanced Contrast basemaps to improve accessibility](https://www.esri.com/arcgis-blog/products/arcgis-living-atlas/mapping/working-with-enhanced-contrast-basemaps-to-improve-accessibility/).

 On WinUI, automatic mode responds to Windows app theme changes and to high-contrast settings.
 Toggle the app theme from *Settings > Personalization > Colors* and high contrast from *Settings > Accessibility > Contrast themes* to see automatic mode respond.
-High-contrast state is read via the Win32 `SystemParametersInfoW(SPI_GETHIGHCONTRAST)` API.
-Outside high contrast, the current theme is read from `UISettings.GetColorValue(UIColorType.Background)` (white = light, black = dark); in high contrast, the system window color is read via Win32 `GetSysColor` and classified as light or dark using a weighted RGB sum that approximates Rec.
+High-contrast state is read from `Microsoft.UI.System.ThemeSettings.HighContrast`.
+Outside high contrast, the current theme is read from `UISettings.GetColorValue(UIColorType.Background)` (white = light, black = dark).
+In high contrast, the system window color is read via Win32 `GetSysColor` and classified as light or dark using a weighted RGB sum that approximates Rec.
 601 perceived luma.

 ## Tags